 BEST OF TUSCANY TOUR FROM FLORENCE

 All of the tours are from Florence.
-This Tour of Tuscany offers a great guided tour of Siena.
+This Tour of Tuscany offers a great guided tour of Siena and other great cities in Tuscany.

 I hope this helps you plan your one day in Siena!